OpenZeppelin/compound-assets-listing/Risks.md

 - **Cascade effect**: Liquidations producing price crashes in external markets creating a deflationary spiral that triggers more liquidations.
 Some modifications have been proposed to mitigate this, specifically proposal [#49](https://compound.finance/governance/proposals/49).

-We highly reccommend going through the Gauntlet's report to understand how these risks are mitigated or addressed by the current protocol design.
+We highly recommend going through the Gauntlet's report to understand how these risks are mitigated or addressed by the current protocol design.

 # Asset specific risks: